LostAlone: Touring

 The band return to mainland Europe in September for a string of shows with Australian band Tonight Alive, the tour then returns to the UK travelling up and down the country.

 In November 2012, the band played four arena shows in support of Evanescence along with The Used.
 The 4-date tour visited Nottingham, Manchester, Birmingham and London.

 In December 2012 the band played their biggest ever hometown show at the Assembly Rooms in Derby, the show gained a double page 5K review in Kerrang the following issue, the highest rating possible.

 February 2013 the band embarked on a UK headline tour, the band played eight shows around the UK ending in London.
 The day after the tour finished, the band announced it would be travelling to the US in March to play the legendary South By South West Festival in Austin Texas.

 In November/December, the band embarked on a five-week tour with The Darkness, finishing with a hometown Derby headline show.

 January 2014 saw the band played main support to The Blackout on their UK rescheduled tour dates.
 Shortly after the tour finished the band announced a headline run in April to coincide with the release of their new album.

 March 2014 sees the band Headlining the Big Deal stage at Takedown festival and also appearances at Radstock festival at the end of the month.

 They played a live set in the That's Entertainment store in Derby on 12 April for the release of 'Shapes of Screams'.

 UK tour in April which received more critical acclaim including a KKKKK 5/5 review for the Manchester show in Kerrang!

 The band spent the summer of 2014 on the festival circuit including sonisphere Merthyr Rocks and many more than into a European tour beginning in Madrid and ending in Berlin.

-In December 2022, the band will tour the UK in support of their latest album The Warring Twenties.
+In December 2022, the band will tour the UK in support of their latest album The Warring Twenties and about a year later; they supported McFly throughout the Power to Play tour.